 The best thing about part-time jobs in Kenya is that you don’t have to quit your day job.
 Getting started with a side hustle requires little more than time and motivation.

-If you’re a stay-at-home parent or a student with a lot of free time on your hands, side hustling is the perfect way to earn some extra cash.
+If you’re a stay-at-home parent or a student with much free time, side hustling is the perfect way to earn some extra cash.

-To avoid wasting too much time making money online, you need to research first and find out what side hustles are worth trying.
+To avoid wasting too much time making money online, you must first research what side hustles are worth trying.